robdevops/finbot/README.md

 hyperlinkFooter = True
 ```

 * `hyperlinkProvider` configures where to send ticker hyperlinks.
-Available options are `google` and `yahoo`.
+Available values are `google` and `yahoo`.
 If set to `google`, it is only used where practical, as Google does not publish earnings date, ex-dividend date, premarket price, or short interest figures.
 Defaults to `yahoo`.
 ```
 hyperlinkProvider = google
 ```